rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       :id: rat_zqr9uEqP6nzW
       :status: draft

-      It is common to use declarative macros to implement traits which would otherwise involve repetitive code.
+      It's common to use macros to avoid writing repetitive code, such as trait implementations.
+It's possible to use derive macros or declarative macros to do so.

       In a declarative macro the ordering of the patterns will be the order that they are matched against which can lead to unexpected behavior in the case